Birmingham

 Born out of the Industrial Revolution, it rapidly expanded during the 19th century into one of the world's greatest industrial workshops.
 Thousands of trades flourished, especially in metalworking and Birmingham soon made everything from jewellery to pins, buttons and steam engines.
 Products stamped "Made in Birmingham" became known in nearly every country in the world.

-The Council House and adjoining Museum and Art Gallery, located in the city centre, was built during the 19th century, in the Italian Renaissance style.
+The Council House and adjoining Museum and Art Gallery, located in the city centre, was built during the 19th-c, in the Italian Renaissance style.
 Its clock tower, shown left, has affectionately been given the name 'Big Brum' by local residents - Birmingham's own answer to Big Ben.

 Bull Ring

-In the centre of the city is the Bull Ring, a market that has been held since the 12th century.
+In the centre of the city is the Bull Ring, a market that has been held since the 12th-c.
 The current Indoor Market opened in October 2000, replacing the old Bull Ring Market Hall.

 Worcester-Birmingham Canal